FarhanSyedain/ADIS_Translator/README.md

-3)Create a file in Base dir (ie:The dir containing Config managepy and ADIS_tranlator) n name it db.sqlite3 install django (i dont reccomd installing in VENV) go to cmd/bash/terminal cd to base dir(ie:The dir containing Config managepy and ADIS_tranlator) and run cammand    py manage.py runserver
+3)Create a file in Base dir (ie:The dir containing Config managepy and ADIS_tranlator) n name it db.sqlite3 install django (i dont reccomd installing in VENV) go to cmd/bash/terminal cd to base dir(ie:The dir containing Config managepy and ADIS_tranlator) and run cammand    'py manage.py runserver'